-After meditation, everything starts to feel so much better.
+Afterwards, everything starts to feel so much better.
 One of the immediate effects of meditation that I personally notice is my quiet mind.
-All those thoughts that were running through my mind only moment earlier have suddenly subsided and there is quiet and inner-peace.
+All those thoughts that were running through my mind only moments earlier have suddenly subsided and there is quiet and inner-peace.

 I find that meditation also has the effect of organizing my mind.
 If I’ve got a lot to do and I’ve been running around frantically trying to get it done, meditation will slow my mind down so that I can do things logically, one at a time.

-Breathing also changed immediately after meditation.
-My breath slows to about one half the speed it had previously been at, which is simply because I’m deep breathing.
+My breathing is also better after meditation.
+My breath slows to about half the speed it had previously been at, which is simply because I’m deep breathing.